 4. Find a color palette you'll love: Coolers

 Coolors takes the thought process out of creating interesting themes.
-Just like font-pairing, finding the right color palette for your startup can be very complex.
+Just like font-pairing, finding the right colour palette for your startup can be very complex.
 Coolors turns this into a fun activity, almost like a slot machine for harmony.

 Need some gradients, look no further 👇